Why retire in Florida?

 In addition to its warm climate, Florida offers beautiful beaches and natural preserves as well as high-quality dining and entertainment.
 With home values below the national median and #29 ranking as far as cost-of-living, it’s not surprising many retirees flock to Florida.
 But where are some of the best places to live in Florida for retirees?

-Work with seniors in Florida
+Work with retirees in Florida

-10 Best Cities for Seniors in Florida
+10 Best places to retire in Florida

-Located in Northern Florida, Ocala offers many ideal options for seniors.
+Located in Northern Florida, Ocala offers many ideal options for retirees.
 The Villages, a nearby 55+ retirement community, has been rated one of the best places in Florida for retirees.
 There are a variety of neighborhoods to choose from, each with its own charm and personality.
 Many seniors within The Villages drive golf carts to get around, which can help eliminate stress for seniors who are no longer comfortable driving a car.

 A U.S. News & World Report ranked Ocala 6th best place to retire in the U.S. thanks to high-quality healthcare and affordable housing.
-For seniors with relatives still living up north, Ocala is a shorter trip than popular South Florida cities for retirees, and is also home to an international airport, making visits even easier.
+For retirees with relatives still living up north, Ocala is a shorter trip than popular South Florida cities for retirees, and is also home to an international airport, making visits even easier.

 Ocala is a quick drive to bigger cities like Orlando and Gainesville but is far enough inland to offer a quieter lifestyle as well.